stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 input string, parsing each literal), each of which can fail.
 Later, when we learn about monads, we will see that do blocks can be used in such occasions just as well.
-However, in this case we can an alternative syntactic convenience:
+However, in this case we can use an alternative syntactic convenience:
 Pattern matching in let bindings.
 Here is the code:

 ```idris